-What to expect during you preoperative consultation
+What to expect during your preoperative consultation

-What to expect prior to the surgery
+What to expect before the surgery

-Usual preop investigation done are:
+Usual preop investigations have done are:

 - Physical exam